danielpakhomov/Oasis-Pro-Simluation/README.md

 # OasisPro
-User Interface for the Oasis Pro medical device.
+User Interface with simulated functionality for the Oasis Pro medical device.
 Developed in QT